DaniSanchezSantolaya/RNN-customer-behavior/planning-progress.md

 Write the thesis draft

 Attention could be reduced to the model without attention (Looking only at the last hidden state).
-Analyze this
+Analyze this.

+Look at Corrections for multiple statistical tests

 # 09 May - 31 May